-VARIABLE TYPE: C PROJECT MANAGER(S): Anja Neundorf ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: Out of the top four national print media with the highest readership, how many are state-owned?
+VARIABLE TYPE: C PROJECT MANAGER(S): Anja Neundorf ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Out of the top four national print media with the highest readership, how many are state-owned?
 CLARIFICATION: If there are fewer than four national print media, please provide your answer based on the number of existing national print media.
 By print media, we refer to newspapers, magazines, or printed journals whose content can be consumed through their printed or online editions.
 In this question, we are only interested in state ownership of the media - not in the extent to which the state may control editorial decisions.
 State ownership takes different forms.
 For example, state-owned media can be funded by government license fees and advertising.
 They can also be directly controlled by government agencies (e.g. the Ministry of Information and Culture).
 The state, the ruling party, or the Head of Government / the Head of State, can also be the owner of media in this context.
+RESPONSES:
-RESPONSES: 0: There are no state-owned print media outlets.

-1: State-owned outlets make up a minority of print media outlets.
-2: There is an equal share of state- and non-state owned print media outlets.
-3: State-owned outlets make up the majority of print media outlets.
-4: All print media outlets are state-owned.

-ORDERING: If v2medstate print and v2medstate broad are both set to 0 do not answer v2medpolstate.
-If both are set to 4 do not answer v2medpol nonstate.
+- 0: There are no state-owned print media outlets. - 1: State-owned outlets make up a minority of print media outlets. - 2: There is an equal share of state- and non-state owned print media outlets. - 3: State-owned outlets make up the majority of print media outlets. - 4: All print media outlets are state-owned.
+ORDERING: If v2medstateprint and v2medstatebroad are both set to 0 do not answer v2medpolstate.
+If both are set to 4 do not answer v2medpolnonstate.
 SCALE: Ordinal, converted to interval by the measurement model.
 NOTES: This is a filtering question for v2medpolstate and v2medpolnonstate.
-DATA RELEASE: 13-14.
+DATA RELEASE: 13-15.

-CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).
-CITATION: Neundorf et al. (2023a, 2023b, V-Dem Working Paper Series 2023: 136); Pemstein et al. (2024, V-Dem Working Paper Series 2024:21) YEARS: 1945-2021 4.1.16.7 State-owned broadcast media (v2medstatebroad) Long tag: vdem\cy\v2medstatebroad Original tag: v2medstatebroad Dataset citation: Coppedge et al. (2024), Pemstein, Marquardt, Tzelgov, Wang, Medzihorsky, Krusell, Miri & von Römer (2023b) Description:
+CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see

+$V ext{-}Dem\ Methodology).$

+CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).

+YEARS: 1945-2021

+4.1.16.7 State-owned broadcast media (v2medstatebroad)

+Long tag: vdem_cy_v2medstatebroad

+Original tag: v2medstatebroad

+Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a) Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b)

+Description:

-VARIABLE TYPE: C PROJECT MANAGER(S): Anja Neundorf ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: Out of the top four national broadcast media with the largest audience, how many are state-owned?
+VARIABLE TYPE: C PROJECT MANAGER(S): Anja Neundorf ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Out of the top four national broadcast media with the largest audience, how many are state-owned?
 CLARIFICATION: If there are fewer than four national broadcast media, please provide your answer based on the number of existing national broadcast media.
 Broadcast media includes radio and television stations whose content can be consumed offline or online, for example, through station's websites.
 Here, we are only interested in state ownership of the media - not in the extent to which the state may control editorial decisions.
 State ownership takes different forms.
 For example, state-owned media can be funded by government license fees and advertising.
 They can also be directly controlled by government agencies (e.g. the Ministry of Information and Culture).
 The state, the ruling party, or the Head of Government / the Head of State, can also be the owner of media in this context.
+RESPONSES:

-RESPONSES: 0: There are no state-owned broadcast media outlets.
-1: State-owned outlets make up a minority of media broadcast outlets.
-2: There is an equal share of state- and non-state owned broadcast media outlets.
-4.1 V-Dem Country-Year: V-Dem Full+Others v14 3: State-owned outlets make up the majority of broadcast media outlets.
-4: All broadcast media outlets are state-owned.
+- 0: There are \underline{no} state-owned broadcast media outlets. - 1: State-owned outlets make up a minority of media broadcast outlets. - 2: There is an equal share of state- and non-state owned broadcast media outlets. - 3: State-owned outlets make up the majority of broadcast media outlets. - 4: All broadcast media outlets are state-owned.
 ORDERING: If v2medstateprint and v2medstatebroad are both set to 0 do not answer v2medpolstate.
 If both are set to 4 do not answer v2medpolnonstate.
 SCALE: Ordinal, converted to interval by the measurement model.
 NOTES: This is a filtering question for v2medpolstate and v2medpolnonstate.
-DATA RELEASE: 13-14.
+DATA RELEASE: 13-15.